Football conference seeks Wrexham FC cash answers

 "Despite certain myths, the current owners do not have the available cash to cover this current shortfall, until a sale is complete.

-"This is likely to be a difficult couple of weeks.""Matter of urgency"
+"This is likely to be a difficult couple of weeks."

 The Football Conference said it had contacted Wrexham for assurances and awaited a response.